oss2019/text-summarization/Phase 1/Python assignment/README.md

   **word2 : number_of_occurrances**

-- We have opened an issue for every **Top x most occurring words**; So everyone can work on any one of these issues.
+- We have opened an issue for every **Top x most common words**; So everyone can work on any one of these issues.
 - Finally create a file named **Topx.txt** for your issue and place it in the the Python assignment folder inside Phase 1 directory.
-As an example, if you are working on the issue **Top 15 most occurring words**, then place the file **Top15.txt** inside **Phase 1/Python assignment/**
+As an example, if you are working on the issue **Top 15 most common words**, then place the file **Top15.txt** inside **Phase 1/Python assignment/**

 - Also feel free to verify other contributors most occurring words with yours and in case of mismatch you can point out on their issue if you're confident that your's right!*(Maybe extra points for this :p)*
-- Using the given stopwords and removing the above 10 punctuation marks here are the **Top 3 most occurring words** which we found :
+- Using the given stopwords and removing the above 10 punctuation marks here are the **Top 3 most common words** which we found :

   **said : 2762**